asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Run-the-Project.md

 # Run the Project

+<link-summary>API Demo: Running the project to see how this library works.</link-summary>
+<card-summary>Run the demo project to see how this library works.</card-summary>
+<web-summary>ABSolutions.ImageToBase64 API demo: Running the demo project.</web-summary>

 That's it!
 You're ready to run this demo project.
 Somewhat counterintuitively, I actually strongly recommend you access this API using your web browser instead of a tool like *Insomnia* or *Postman*.
 This is because the `GET /picture` endpoint returns an HTML page with an embedded image.
 Plus, using a browser will allow you to quickly confirm the image is being displayed using an embedded Base64 string and not a link of any kind.

 ## Main page